glisak/Rhetos-wiki/Migrating-Rhetos-applications-from-NHibernate-to-Entity-Framework.md

     - `PersistenceTransaction.ClearCache()` => `EntityFrameworkContext.ClearCache()`
     - Or => `context.EntityFrameworkContext.ClearCache()`
     - Or => `container.Resolve<IPersistenceCache>.ClearCache()`
 * Error `There is already an open DataReader associated with this Command which must be closed first.` This can happen if you execute a query while iterating over the results from another query.
-Possible solutions:
+Suggested solutions:
     - A) Don't use lazy evaluation of references.
 Load the needed referenced data at the beginning, in the initial LINQ query.
 This will also improve performance.
     - B) If the lazy evaluation of references cannot be avoided, modify the loop to run on the loaded data instead of the LINQ query.
-For example: `foreach (var item in somequery)` => `foreach (var item in somequery.ToList())`.
+For example: `foreach (var item in repository.SomeEntity.Query())` => `foreach (var item in repository.SomeEntity.Query().ToList())`.
+For better performance use `Query().ToSimple().ToList()` is possible.
         Use `ComposableFilter` instead of `ItemFilter` to allow more complex implementation.
-    - C) Enable MARS in the database connection string.
 * Error `Only parameterless constructors and initializers are supported in LINQ to Entities.`
     - Remove the constructor with a parameter from the LINQ query.
 For example: `item => item.Created < new DateTime(DateTime.Today.Year, 1, 1)` => `{ var thisYear = new DateTime(DateTime.Today.Year, 1, 1); return item => item.Created < thisYear; }`
 * Error `NotSupportedException: The specified type member 'Base' is not supported in LINQ to Entities.
 Only initializers, entity members, and entity navigation properties are supported.`